Get the answers to all your frequently asked questions concerning graduations.

 If you are exiting in 3rd year, and not continuing to Honours, remember to inform your School Office that you intend to graduate in order that they can process your award.

-Please note that the online application process must be completed by the deadline of Wednesday 13 October 2021.
 There is no graduation fee for the student to attend graduation.

 How do I apply to graduate in absentia?

 All students who do not wish to attend a graduation ceremony should apply to graduate in absentia to ensure your parchment is posted to you.

 There is no fee to graduate in absentia.

 Your award will be conferred at the appropriate graduation ceremony and will be sent to you by post, after the graduation ceremony.
 Parchments posted to UK addresses will be sent recorded delivery and will require a signature.
 Parchments sent to addresses outwith the UK will be sent by air mail post.
 Please allow 4-6 weeks following graduation for delivery of your parchment.

 If you are planning to change address, please remember to inform Student Administration by emailing firstname.lastname@example.org.

 You may defer your graduation ceremony to the next ceremony i.e. summer to autumn or autumn to summer.
 In order to defer you should inform Student Administration of your intention to defer by emailing email@example.com.
 The opportunity to defer is only offered once.

 Please note that if you defer your graduation until the next scheduled ceremony you will not be able to receive your parchment until that date.